 Balling the Queen

 When bees form a ball around the queen bee, this is called “balling the queen”.
-This can happen if a new queen is released in the hive too soon and result in the death of the queen.
-But it does not always result in death, bees can enclose their queen in a ball to protect her.
+This can happen if a new queen is released in the hive too soon and result in her death.
+But, it does not always result in death, bees can enclose their queen in a ball to protect her.

 A bait hive is a box or structure that is placed in a location in hopes of catching a bee swarm.
 The beekeeper may build a simple box to serve as a bait hive.
 Another option is to use and older hive box with a small piece of old comb to lure in the swarm.